ojaha065/simplePHPLoginSystem/README.md

  Please open issue here on GitHub i and I try to figure it out.

  I'm planning to introduce more verbose error messages sometime in the future to help with the situations like this.

+### Dates and/or are wrong!
+Notice that on default settings the dates are saved in European format.
+(Day before month) You can change that behavior with a config option in **config.php**.
+Also, the saved time is the **server's time, not your/user computer's**.
+If your host is in different time zone than you then the the times will be offset.
+I'm planning to add $timeOffset config option to help with this problem.